 In January 2016, the FASB issued ASU 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities, which requires all equity investments to be measured at fair value with changes in the fair value recognized through net income.
-ASU 2016-01 will be effective on January 1, 2018 and will result in a cumulative-effect adjustment to the balance sheet upon adoption.
-After adoption, the Company's unrealized holding gain (loss) on available for sale investment securities will be recognized through net income, which will be a change from the current treatment of recognition in other comprehensive income.
+ASU 2016-01 will be effective on January 1, 2018 and will result in a cumulative-effect adjustment to the Company's Consolidated Statements of Financial Condition upon adoption.
+Upon adoption, the Company's unrealized gains (losses) on available-for-sale investment securities will be recognized through net income, which will be a change from the current treatment of recognition in other comprehensive income (loss).